 Employees Being Monitored Due to Possible Exposure

-If any of your employees are being monitored due to their possible exposure to coronavirus disease 2019, also referred to as COVID-19, they will be placed under home self-quarantine by the Arkansas Department of Health (ADH) for 14 days after leaving an area of concern.
-The areas of concern include any country with a Level 2 or higher travel advisory.
+If any of your employees are being monitored due to their possible exposure to coronavirus disease 2019, also referred to as COVID-19, they will be placed under home self-quarantine by the Arkansas Department of Health (ADH) for 14 days.
 If this occurs, ADH will provide the person with a letter, and they have the option of requesting a letter be provided to you as well.
 This letter provides additional information regarding the quarantine, including the date the employee can return to work.

 During this time, the person is expected to stay home during the entire 14-day period and not leave for any reason, except to seek any needed medical care.

 If the employee does not develop symptoms of COVID-19 prior to the end of the self-quarantine period, they will be free to resume normal activities, including school or work.
 They will also receive a letter stating they have completed the home quarantine period.

 Please call the ADH at 1-800-803-7847 if you have any questions.